Back to Blog

 Food and Beverage

 Sanitary surfaces typically require 32 µin (0.8 µm) or better to prevent bacterial harborage.
 Dairy equipment often specifies 20-32 µin, electropolished.
+The smooth surfaces facilitate cleaning and eliminate crevices where contaminants could accumulate.
+See our FDA compliance guide for material requirements in food processing applications.

 Pharmaceutical (ASME BPE)